pawandubey/cuckoo_filter/README.md

 Pure Ruby implementation of the [Cuckoo Filter](https://www.cs.cmu.edu/~dga/papers/cuckoo-conext2014.pdf) - a probabilistic datastructure which is objectively better than Bloom Filters for set-membership queries.

+## What the heck is a Cuckoo Filter?

+It is a probabilistic data structure which is used to determine set-membership, i.e. finding out if a given element exists in a given set.

+For practical uses think - checking if an item is present in a cache, if it is present in a database or YouTube trying to figure out if you have already watched some video before it is recommended to you.

+It is closely related to Bloom Filters - but outshines them in performance and space efficiency.
+You can read more from the [original paper](https://www.cs.cmu.edu/~dga/papers/cuckoo-conext2014.pdf) that introduced it in 2014.
+Yes, it is that young!

 ## Installation

 Add this line to your application's Gemfile: